Spare (memoir): Discussions on mental health

 In the book, Harry claims that following a physical altercation with his brother in 2019, he did not contact his wife but immediately called his therapist.
-Journalist Daniel Bird claimed, this contradicted the comments Meghan had made earlier about not being allowed to get help for her psychological issues: "Prince Harry said he called his therapist right after a fight with the Prince of Wales... but didn't Meghan say she wasn't allowed to speak to a therapist while she was a working royal?
+Journalist Daniel Bird claimed that this contradicted the comments Meghan had made earlier about not being allowed to get help for her psychological issues: "Prince Harry said he called his therapist right after a fight with the Prince of Wales... but didn't Meghan say she wasn't allowed to speak to a therapist while she was a working royal?
 Seems odd Harry was allowed and she wasn't..."
 Writing for The Independent, Meredith Clark praised Harry for contacting his therapist after the altercation, stating that it would help with breaking the stigma surrounding men that are ashamed to ask for mental help.
+Lisa Turner, a trauma therapist, said that Harry wrote the memoir as he was "hurting".

 Harry, who has been a mental health advocate, was called a hypocrite by sources close to his father Charles and his sister-in-law Catherine for undermining their mental health in his book by talking about Charles's hard time at Gordonstoun and Catherine's mental state after giving birth to her youngest child.
 One source said "It is hypocritical for him to talk about other people's mental health.
 The King may have spoken about his troubles at Gordonstoun in public, but it's not for Harry to go into all that.
 The problem is he just doesn't have any grown-ups advising him."
 According to The Telegraph, sources close to Harry's late grandmother Elizabeth II said that Harry's repeated "ambushing" of the royal family had an impact on her health and "did take its toll.
 At that stage in your life and your reign, you just don't need that on top of everything else."

 In the book Harry discussed his relationship with Caroline Flack and speculated that she had taken her life because of "The relentless abuse at the hands of the press, year after year" which "had finally broken her".
 Flack's former publicist, Alex Mullen, wrote that Harry was "parroting media reports" about Flack's death "as if they're reality".
 He also suggested that he and his wife Meghan should instead reflect on how they "might have caused Queen Elizabeth II pain just as she lost her husband of 70 years and while she was on the path to her final goodbye."